Historic Facebook debut falls flat

 The surprisingly weak debut of a stock that analysts had predicted would climb between 10 and 50 percent is not likely to dent the business prospects of Facebook, which boasts 900 million users and is upending business practices and social relationships around the world.

-But the unexpected developments were a clear setback for Morgan Stanley (MS.N), the lead underwriter on the deal, which sources said was forced to defend the $38 price level by buying shares on the open market.
+But the unexpected developments were a clear setback for Morgan Stanley, the lead underwriter on the deal, which sources said was forced to defend the $38 price level by buying shares on the open market.
 Many market participants said they expected the stock to remain under pressure next week.

 The offering also proved an embarrassment for the NASDAQ: the opening was delayed as the exchange struggled with a huge volume of orders, and for much of the day there were long delays in order confirmation.
 The SEC said late Friday that it was reviewing the situation.